skkusal/TopSeed/README.md

 # TopSeed
 Topseed is a novel technique designed to enhance symbolic execution by selecting the most promising seeds without prior knowledge using a learning-based approach.
-Our paper of accepted version is located in this repository, [TopSeed.pdf](https://github.com/skkusal/TopSeed/blob/main/accepted_paper_ICSE2025_TopSeed.pdf).
+Our paper is available in this repository, [TopSeed.pdf](https://github.com/skkusal/TopSeed/blob/main/accepted_paper_ICSE2025_TopSeed.pdf).

 # Installation
 We would like to introduce a Docker image for fast and easy installation.
 You can install TopSeed by following these instructions.
 (We also provided a direct [dockerfile](https://github.com/skkusal/TopSeed/blob/main/Dockerfile) for your convenience.)